bruno-ruotolo/api-universities-integrado/README.md

 Now you can initialize the mongoDB server on you machine, in case it's down.

-Run the following script to receive and store the universities data from the website _http://universities.hipolabs.com/search_ on your MongoDB database:
+Run the following script to receive and store on your MongoDB database, the universities data from the website _http://universities.hipolabs.com/search_:

 ```git
 npm run store